lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 #### Data structure

-Think about what information should a to-do item *at least* contain?
+Think about what a to-do item should *at least* contain?
+What kind of information?

 - `title`: a string that contains what the item is about.
 - `done`: a boolean that indicates whether the item is done or not.